 At no additional cost to the Owner, unless otherwise specified in the Contract, hot mix asphalt padding may be placed on the existing pavement or any other pavement(s) underlying the surface course, in order to meet the surface smoothness requirements specified for the surface course.
 The hot mix padding shall be completed using an asphalt mix type acceptable to the Owner.

-Diamond grinding or micromilling will also be allowed for such corrections on existing pavements or any other pavements underlying the surface course, provided such corrections do not reduce the thickness of existing pavement materials or underlying materials by more than 5 mm below the general profile of the surrounding existing unground or unmilled pavement surface.
+Diamond grinding/grooving or micromilling will also be allowed for such corrections on existing pavements or any other pavements underlying the surface course, provided such corrections do not reduce the thickness of existing pavement materials or underlying materials by more than 5 mm below the general profile of the surrounding existing unground or unmilled pavement surface.
+Micromilling shall not be used for concrete pavement.

 7.02 Reflector Placement

-Prior to smoothness measurements, including referee measurements, reflectors used to automatically turn on/off the profiler shall be obtained from the profiler operator and placed on the shoulder or the highway median at the beginning and end of each profile run as identified by the profiler operator.
-After the completion of smoothness measurements, the deflectors shall be removed and returned to the profiler operator.
+Prior to smoothness measurements, including referee measurements, reflectors used to automatically turn on/off the profiler shall be obtained from the profiler operator and placed on the left/right shoulder or the highway median at the beginning and end of each profile run as required by the profiler operator.
+After smoothness measurements are completed each day, the reflectors shall be removed and returned to the profiler operator.

 8.0 QUALITY ASSURANCE